Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started.md

 ## Step 5: Install Qumulo Core by Using the USB Drive Installer

-Perform the following steps for every node in your cluster.
+Perform the following steps on every node in your cluster.

 1. Power on or reboot your node.